-This 5-day in depth course will give perspective on how to view operations as a business proposition.
-This course will use an operational excellence model, measurement and benchmarking tools to enable participants to establish priorities and decide upon improvement techniques in their operations environment.
-Excellence will only be achieved by involving all members of the operations team,
+This 2 day, game based course will use an operational excellence model, measurement and benchmarking tools to enable participants to establish priorities and decide upon improvement techniques in their operations environment.

 Operations teams, their supervision, management and leadership.
 High performance is cultural as well as technical.
 The course seeks to establish new norms for everyone from the newest hires to the most senior leaders.

 The course starts with engaging participants in measurement; measuring technical detail and value.
 Measurements are compiled using benchmarking tools to build a picture of performance and compare it to a proven model of operational excellence.